wp-plugins/nextgen-facebook/readme.txt

 = Images and Videos =

-NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including preview the image).
-NGFB Open Graph+ was specifically written to support images from NextGEN Galleries, but works just as well with the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.
+NGFB Open Graph+ detects and uses all images, associated or included in your webpage content, and embedded videos from YouTube and Vimeo (including the preview image).
+NGFB Open Graph+ was specifically written to support images from NextGEN Gallery, but works just as well with the standard WordPress Media Library. **The NextGEN Gallery plugin is not required to use all the funtionality of NGFB Open Graph+**.

 = Best Performance =

-NGFB Open Graph+ is fast and tuned for performance, and unlike most popular plugins, makes full use of all available caching techniques as well (persistent and non-persistent object caches and disk caching).
+NGFB Open Graph+ is fast and tuned for performance, and unlike most plugins, makes full use of all available caching techniques as well (persistent / non-persistent object caches and disk caching).

 = Clean Uninstall =